Methadone Clinic Battle Creek, MI

 Victory Clinical Services Battle Creek

-Victory Clinical Services Battle Creek is a methadone clinic in Battle Creek, MI situated in Calhoun County at 842 East Columbia Avenue, 49014 zip code area that also includes suboxone treatment.
-Victory Clinical Services Battle Creek provides relapse prevention from naltrexone, methadone maintenance and buprenorphine maintenance.
-In addition, Victory Clinical Services Battle Creek provides recovery coaches, housing services and case management.
+Victory Clinical Services Battle Creek is a methadone clinic in Battle Creek, MI located in Calhoun County at 842 East Columbia Avenue, 49014 zip code area that also includes suboxone treatment services.
+Victory Clinical Services Battle Creek provides methadone maintenance, relapse prevention from naltrexone and buprenorphine maintenance.
+In addition, Victory Clinical Services Battle Creek provides housing services, recovery coaches and case management.
 Victory Clinical Services Battle Creek provides opioid treatment for adults and young adults.

 Department Of Veteran Affairs Medical Center

-Department Of Veteran Affairs Medical Center is a methadone clinic in Battle Creek, MI located at 5500 Armstrong Road, 49037 zip code.
-Department Of Veteran Affairs Medical Center provides methadone/buprenorphine for pain management, naltrexone administration and relapse prevention from naltrexone.
-Also, Department Of Veteran Affairs Medical Center offers housing services, early intervention for HIV and mental health services.
-Department Of Veteran Affairs Medical Center provides opioid treatment for adults and young adults.
+Department Of Veteran Affairs Medical Center is a methadone treatment center in Battle Creek, MI situated at 5500 Armstrong Road, 49037 zip code.
+Department Of Veteran Affairs Medical Center provides buprenorphine maintenance, methadone/buprenorphine for pain management and relapse prevention from naltrexone.
+In addition, Department Of Veteran Affairs Medical Center offers transportation assistance, mental health services and self-help groups.
+Department Of Veteran Affairs Medical Center includes opioid treatment for adults and young adults.
 Department Of Veteran Affairs Medical Center also offers detox service that includes: alcohol detox and opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.